BrooklinJazz/idomatic-redux/README.md

 # Persisting State to Local Storage

 create a new file localstorage.js.
-In this file you are going to create the function which loads the persisted state, as well as the function to save the persisted state
+In this file you are going to create the function which loads the persisted state, as well as the function to save the persisted state.

 ```js
 // define the function which loads the state